-REINSURANCE AGREEMENTS
+(a) REINSURANCE AGREEMENTS

 RGBM has a reinsurance agreement with PLIC ("PLIC to RGBM treaty").
 The underlying reinsurance is comprised of coinsurance and yearly renewable term ("YRT") treaties.
 PLIC retrocedes the majority of the underlying YRT U.S. Treaties on a 100% coinsurance basis to RGBM.
 In June 2021, RGBM became a reciprocal reinsurer under Nebraska law, allowing it to reinsure business ceded to it from PLIC without the need to post collateral.
 Effective July 1, 2021, the PLIC to RGBM treaty was amended to remove the Company's obligation to provide a \$345 million letter of credit ("RGBM LOC") and the RGBM LOC was terminated on July 16, 2021.
 The treaty was modified from a 100% coinsurance with funds withheld to a 100% coinsurance agreement.
 In connection with the RGBM LOC, PLC provided a guarantee to the bank for certain obligations under the letter of credit reimbursement agreement, which was terminated in August 2021.
 PLC continues to have a capital maintenance agreement with RGBM.

-PLRL has retrocession contracts with PLIC for certain reinsurance business.
-The amount due to affiliates balance consists of accrued premiums and commissions, retrocession recoverables, deposits due to and from PLIC, guarantee fees charged to PLRL by PLIC, and outstanding balances on the quarterly PLIC statement.
+PLRL Canada branch and RIBM UK branch (previously PLRL) have retrocession contracts with PLIC for certain reinsurance business.
+The amount due to affiliates balance consists of accrued premiums and commissions, retrocession recoverables, deposits due to and from PLIC, guarantee fees charged to PLRL Canada branch and RIBM UK branch (previously PLRL) by PLIC, and outstanding balances on the quarterly PLIC statement.
 The transactional amounts relating to this agreement are recognized in the Consolidated Statements of Operations in the net written premiums, claims and other policy benefits, as well as acquisition costs and other insurance expenses.
-The agreement also generates Consolidated Statements of Financial Condition items that are recognized in reinsurance receivables, funds withheld, other assets, other liabilities and reinsurance payable to affiliates.
+The agreement also generates Consolidated Statements of Financial Position items that are recognized in reinsurance receivables, funds withheld, other assets and reinsurance payable to affiliates.
 The amount impacting the primary statements has been outlined in the related parties table below.
-As at January 1, 2022, this contract was novated from PLRL to the RIBM UK branch.
+On January 1, 2022, the PLRL to PLIC retrocession contract transferred from PLRL to the RIBM UK branch by way of the Part VII.